marcin-osowski/upro/README.md

 ### Handling of dividends
 Dividends need to be included for `UPRO`, but also for `SPY` when constructing the "ideal" daily 3x SPY benchmark.
-Otherwise it seems that `UPRO` delivers lower results than the "ideal" daily 3x SPY benchmark:
+Otherwise the comparison is unfair, it makes it look like `UPRO` delivers higher results than the "ideal", cost-free and interest-rate-free daily 3x SPY benchmark:
 #### TODO: insert a PNG with the chart.